Corps of Invalids (Great Britain): Role and organisation

 The corps played a vital role in regulating the manpower requirements of the British Army, increasing or decreasing in size as the need arose.
-New companies of the corps were raised by carrying out medical examinations of the out-pensioners to determines those who were fit for garrison service.
+New companies of the corps were raised by carrying out medical examinations of army out-pensioners to determine those who were fit for garrison service.
 The only requirement was that the man could walk without assistance and be "capable of fireing over a wall".
 The medical examinations originally required that the man travel to the hospital for examination, causing some difficulty and discomfort for the infirm – after 1754 examinations were conducted in each county town.
 The examinations also acted as a means of reducing the number of fraudulent pension payments to deceased or able-bodied men and of keeping records updated.

-In addition to the pensioners some men were accepted direct from retirement from the regular army whose disability would not have entitled them to an out-pension.
+In addition to the pensioners, some men— whose disabilities were not severe enough to entitle them to an out-pension— were accepted immediately upon retirement from the regular army.
 The examination process was lengthy and it often took months after discharge for soldiers to join the corps or to receive a pension.
 The recruits were largely privates, there were limited positions for non-commissioned officers in the corps and the commissioners of the hospital were often unwilling to demote such men to the ranks to join the corps.
 Such men were kept as out-pensioners instead.
 The company commanders were appointed by the Commander-in-Chief of the Forces, they usually held the rank of captain but some times more senior field officers were appointed.
 The lieutenants and ensigns were nominated by the commissioners of the Chelsea Hospital.
 They were usually disabled former line infantry officers or men from the Life Guards (whose other ranks came traditionally from the gentry).

 From February 1712 the recruitment system was reformed.
 The Hospital was instructed that every new recruit to the corps must have received wounds whilst in service or had spent 20 years in the army.
 Those who had been dismissed from service or officers who had sold their commissions were also barred.
 The Secretary of War took control of the selection of officers for the unit, choosing one from a shortlist of five for each vacancy.